 Overall, internationalization efforts are growing, and there seems to be some similarity in terms of the geographic orientation and interest for international cooperation outside Europe.
-The latter raises the question of possible coordination or cooperation among European innovation agencies in now called NL Agency activities towards, for example, China, which many agencies identified as a prioritized country for future initiatives.
+The latter raises the question of possible coordination or cooperation among European innovation agencies in activities towards, for example, China, which many agencies identified as a prioritized country for future initiatives.
 The TAFTIE report explores possibilities for such joint activities (TAFTIE 2010).